0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 The crucial alterations made in the Etrog upgrade are therefore on; the _one block per transaction_ approach, and the _one timestamp for many blocks_ problem.
 ## Etrog blocks

-Up until the dragonfruit upgrade, each L2 block contains a single transaction.
-The same approach taken by Optimism.
+Up until the Dragonfruit upgrade, each L2 block contained a single transaction.
+This is the same approach taken by Optimism.

 Since a block is formed when the sequencer decides to include a transaction in a batch, prior to the Etrog upgrade, every batch contained as many blocks as transactions.
 As mentioned above, this resulted in bloated databases.